wildcraft958/VRSBench_dataloader/README.md

 **Solution**: This is now fixed!
 The function uses a module-level worker function that can be pickled.
 If you still see errors, the function automatically falls back to ThreadPoolExecutor.

+### Repeated Images in Dataset

+**Problem**: Multiple samples are getting the same image path, but other metadata is unique.

+**Solution**: This is now fixed!
+The code now properly extracts image IDs from the dataset's `'image'` field (PIL Image objects with filename attribute, string paths, or dict formats).
+The problematic index-based fallback has been removed to ensure data integrity.
+Each sample is now correctly matched to its corresponding image file.

 ## Performance Benchmarks

 **Benchmarks** (NVIDIA V100, 32GB RAM, SSD, VRSBench validation set - 1,131 samples):